51 Ways To Double Your Revenue In 2019

-Through the use of the programs mentioned in the email newsletter item, setup several very nicely designed emails and have them deploy to those opting-in on a weekly or bi-weekly basis.
+Through the use of the programs mentioned in the email newsletter item, set up several very nicely designed emails and have them deploy to those opting-in on a weekly or bi-weekly basis.

 This is the practice of having an ad essentially follow someone around on the web after they have visited your website.

 This is also an opt-in strategy.
-Send text messages to your customers with latest news, incentives, and events.
+Send text messages to your customers with the latest news, incentives, and events.

 49. Direct Mail Marketing To Existing Customers

 Make sure you don’t forget the customers that are already on board and loyal.
 Give them special deals as well, show them why they should stay with you.

 Create your own physical newsletter or magazine to mail.
 If you have enough to talk about, make sure you’re hitting all of the channels that appeal to different parts of your audience with both web and print.